Organizational structure of the United States Department of Defense: Chain of Command

-The President of the United States is, according to the Constitution, the Commander-in-Chief of the U.S. Armed Forces and Chief Executive of the Federal Government.
+The President of the United States is, according to the Constitution, the "Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States," now understood to also include the Air Force and other components of the DOD; and Chief Executive of the Federal Government.
 The Secretary of Defense is the "Principal Assistant to the President in all matters relating to the Department of Defense", and is vested with statutory authority to lead the Department and all of its component agencies, including military command authority second only to the President.

-The President and the Secretary of Defense exercise authority and control of the Armed Forces through two distinct branches of the chain of command.
-One branch runs from the President, through the Secretary of Defense, to the Unified Combatant Commanders for missions and forces assigned to their commands.
-The other branch, used for purposes other than operational direction of forces assigned to the Unified Combatant Commands, runs from the President through the Secretary of Defense to the Secretaries of the Military Departments, i.e., the Secretary of the Army, the Secretary of the Navy, and the Secretary of the Air Force.
+The President and the Secretary of Defense exercise authority and control of the Armed Forces in two ways: operational, and administrative.
+Operational command runs from the President, through the Secretary of Defense, to the Unified Combatant Commanders for missions and forces assigned to their commands.
+Administratively, authority runs from the President through the Secretary of Defense to the Secretaries of the Military Departments, i.e., the Secretary of the Army, the Secretary of the Navy, and the Secretary of the Air Force.
 The Military Departments, organized separately within the Department, operate under the authority, direction, and control of the Secretary of that Military Department.
 The Secretaries of the Military Departments exercise authority through their respective Service Chiefs (i.e., Chief of Staff of the Army, Commandant of the Marine Corps, Chief of Naval Operations, Chief of Staff of the Air Force, and Chief of Space Operations) over forces not assigned to a Unified Combatant Command.
 Except as otherwise prescribed by law, the Service Chiefs perform their duties under the authority, direction, and control of the Secretaries of their respective Military Departments, to whom they are directly responsible.

 In the Goldwater-Nichols Department of Defense Reorganization Act of 1986, Congress clarified the command line to the Unified Combatant Commanders and preserved civilian control of the military.
 The Act states that the operational chain of command runs from the President to the Secretary of Defense to the Unified Combatant Commanders.
 The Act permits the President to direct that communications pass through the Chairman of the Joint Chiefs of Staff from the Secretary of Defense and the Unified Combatant Commanders.
 This authority places the Chairman in the communications chain.
 Further, the Act gives the Secretary of Defense wide latitude to assign the Chairman oversight responsibilities for the Unified Combatant Commanders' activities.